 CMI explores the creative process and integrates it across disciplines, and between students and faculty.
-Fishman is a Professor of Visual Art, Director of the Creative Arts Council and the Granoff Center for the Creative Arts, and co-founder of the Creative Mind Initiative.
-Since 1965, Fishman has pioneered interdisciplinary initiatives that seek points of collaboration between artists, scientists, and scholars.
+Fishman is a Professor of Visual Art, Director of the Creative Arts Council and the Granoff Center for the Creative Arts and co-founder of the Creative Mind Initiative.
+Since 1965, Fishman has pioneered interdisciplinary initiatives that seek points of collaboration between artists, scientists and scholars.

 Creative Mind: The Videos

-A hallmark of CMI is a series of short faculty interviews that provide an opportunity for Brown faculty to reflect on their creative process and to explore how the institutional culture at Brown nurtures creative teaching and research.
+A hallmark of the CMI is a series of short faculty interviews that provide an opportunity for Brown faculty to reflect on their creative process and to explore how the institutional culture at Brown nurtures creative teaching and research.

-Richard Fishman is a sculptor, teacher, and creative entrepreneur.
-He is a Professor of Visual Arts, Director of the Creative Arts Council, and founder of the Creative Mind Initiative at Brown.
-His sculpture investigates the intersection of the natural world with man’s emotional landscape, often through manipulations of wood, glass, or gold.
+Richard Fishman is a sculptor, teacher and creative entrepreneur.
+He is a Professor of Visual Arts, Director of the Creative Arts Council and founder of the Creative Mind Initiative at Brown.
+His sculpture investigates the intersection of the natural world with man’s emotional landscape, often through manipulations of wood, glass or gold.
 At Brown, Richard has pioneered interdisciplinary initiatives that seek points of collaboration between scientists and artists.
 The Creative Mind Initiative stages conversations and events that seek to showcase and enhance Brown’s creative climate.

 To learn more about The Creative Mind Initiative, please visit BrownCreativeMind.com.